-Senate Finance Committee Hearing on SB 968 Statement by Cynthia Carrow Vice President, Government and Community Relations Western Pennsylvania Conservancy November 8, 2013
+Senate Finance Committee Hearing on SB 282 Written Testimony by Cynthia Carrow Vice President, Government and Community Relations Western Pennsylvania Conservancy May 7, 2015

-Chairman Brubaker, Chairman Hutchinson, Chairman Blake and committee members, thank you for this opportunity to address Senate Bill 968, sponsored by Senator Vulakovich, to highlight the work of the Western Pennsylvania Conservancy (the Conservancy) in contributing to the revitalization and attraction of Pittsburgh's riverfronts.
+Chairman Eichelberger, Chairman Blake and committee members, I am pleased to submit written testimony to address Senate Bill 282 and highlight the work of the Western Pennsylvania Conservancy (the Conservancy) in contributing to the revitalization and attraction of Pittsburgh's riverfronts.
 Pennsylvania's rich natural heritage - our rivers, mountains, forests, and greenways - make the Commonwealth a very special place.
 Our natural assets define Pennsylvania as a great place to live and a destination for millions of visitors every year.
 We are blessed with an abundance of natural capital on which to build world-class destinations such as our waterfronts.